-...It probably hasn't escaped your attention that there are two panes for sets and that the one on the right is headed "Sets in iCloud".
-If you put snippet sets in this pane you'll be able to use the same snippets on multiple Macs as well as iOS devices running TypeIt4Me Touch and keep them all in sync.
+...It probably hasn't escaped your attention that there are two panes for sets and that the one on the right is headed "Remote sets".
+This is a much requested feature previously only available in the Mac App Store version for use with iCloud.
+TypeIt4Me version 5.5 now leverages network connectivity and cloud storage services to enable you to use the same snippets on multiple Macs and keep them in sync.
 We'll explain this further in section 2.6.2.

-2.6.2 Sync snippets via iCloud
+2.6.2 Sync snippets via iCloud Drive, Dropbox or Google Drive